NayStark/2D-PID-Smooth-Landing-Control/README.md

 # 🚀 2D Rocket Landing Simulation with PID Control (MATLAB)

 This project simulates a vertical rocket landing using a PID controller in MATLAB.
-Designed as a first-principles approach to guidance and control systems, it models thrust-controlled descent from 100 meters to a smooth, zero-velocity touchdown.
+Designed as an approach to guidance and control systems, it models thrust-controlled descent from 100 meters to a smooth, zero-velocity touchdown.

-The controller dynamically adjusts thrust to counteract gravity and velocity using real-time feedback — demonstrating key concepts used in real-world GNC systems like those on Falcon 9 or Blue Origin's New Shepard.
+The controller dynamically adjusts thrust to counteract gravity and velocity, which demonstrates key concepts used in real-world GNC systems like those on Falcon 9.

 ---